No matter what part of the year it is… we’re always looking forward to barbecue season!

 You might consider adding a little something extra to take advantage of the beautiful space you’ve constructed!

-Here are some ideas to upgrade your area:
+Here are some design ideas to upgrade your area:

 Feature some chairs, outdoor couches, a table, or bar stools so that this can be a place for more than just cooking food… it can be a place for your community to gather!